apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 We also provide some example inputs in [cpp/velox/benchmarks/data](../../cpp/velox/benchmarks/data).
 E.g. [generic_q5/q5_first_stage_0.json](../../cpp/velox/benchmarks/data/generic_q5/q5_first_stage_0.json) simulates a first-stage in TPCH Q5, which has the the most heaviest table scan.
 You can follow below steps to run this example.

-1. Open [generic_q5/q5_first_stage_0.json](../../cpp/velox/benchmarks/data/generic_q5/q5_first_stage_0.json) with file editor.
+1. Open [generic_q5/q5_first_stage_0.json](../../cpp/velox/benchmarks/data/generic_q5/q5_first_stage_0_split.json) with file editor.
 Search for `"uriFile": "LINEITEM"` and replace `LINEITEM` with the URI to one partition file in lineitem.
 In the next line, replace the number in `"length": "..."` with the actual file length.
 Suppose you are using the provided small TPCH table in [cpp/velox/benchmarks/data/tpch_sf10m](../../cpp/velox/benchmarks/data/tpch_sf10m), the replaced JSON should be like:
 ```
-"localFiles": {
+{
     "items": [
         {
-            "uriFile": "file:///path_to_gluten/cpp/velox/benchmarks/data/tpch_sf10m/lineitem/part-00000-6c374e0a-7d76-401b-8458-a8e31f8ab704-c000.snappy.parquet",
+            "uriFile": "file:///path/to/gluten/cpp/velox/benchmarks/data/tpch_sf10m/lineitem/part-00000-6c374e0a-7d76-401b-8458-a8e31f8ab704-c000.snappy.parquet",
             "length": "1863237",
             "parquet": {}
         }
     ]
 }
 ```

 2. Launch multiple processes and multiple threads.
 Set `GLUTEN_SPARK_LOCAL_DIRS` and add --with-shuffle to the command.
 ```
 mkdir -p {/data1,/data2,/data3}/tmp # Make sure each directory has been already created.